deleeuwj1/CS1XA3/Assign3/README.md

 - `ExprTest` which is used to test the accuracy and functionality of the library

 ## Documentation and Installation
-To use `ExprTest.hs`, installationg of the `generic-random` package is required.
+To use `ExprTest.hs`, installation of the `generic-random` package is required.
 This is done by running `cabal install generic-random` in the folder that contains the `Expr` modules.